petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views.md

    ![In the Visualization Modes tab, manage the fields and visualization modes used to display the data.](./data-set-views/images/03.png)

-- In the [Filters tab](./data-set-views/data-set-view-filters.md), define filters that users can apply to the data set fragment.
+- [Filters](./data-set-views/data-set-view-filters.md) tab: define filters that users can apply to the data set fragment.

    You can apply customized filters using [Client Extensions](../client-extensions.md), use date-type fields and show entries within a given period, or configure [Picklists](../objects/picklists.md) as the source of the options for the filter.

    ![In the Filters tab, provide filters to your data set view.](./data-set-views/images/04.png)

-- In the Sorting tab, set default sorting rules that are applied to the entries once the user visits a page with a Data Set fragment.
+- Sorting tab: set default sorting rules that are applied to the entries once the user visits a page with a Data Set fragment.

    Sort entries using a specific field as a criterion and in ascending or descending order.